 David had eight named wives, others unnamed, and an unknown number of concubines.
 From these unions, the Bible names nineteen sons and one daughter, Tamar (1 Chronicles 3:1–9).
 If we count the son who died in infancy after having been conceived through David’s adulterous relationship with Bathsheba (2 Samuel 12:16–23), David had at least twenty-one children by his wives, plus an unknown number by his many concubines.

-These are the named children in order of their births, plus a little information about each of them:
+These are the named children, plus a little information about each of them:

 1) Amnon.
 David’s firstborn by his wife Ahinoam was a man of low character and driven by lust.
 He became obsessed with his half-sister Tamar (daughter of Maakah) and lured her to his room on false pretenses so he could rape her.
 He was later murdered in revenge by Tamar’s full brother, Absalom (2 Samuel 13)